Lehan-Max/Magento2-Indexing/README.md

  2. `Update on Save`:
           Whenever we change any data of entity & save immediately `indexing` will take place & update the date on the storefront.

+ If there are `indexers` defined in <dependency> </dependency> tag in `indexer.xml` magento will run indexeng for those indexers the do indexing to our indexer as our indexer depends on those indexers.

  https://belvg.com/blog/index-management-in-magento-2.html